 #2 Don’t Skip the Conditioner

-The secret to perfectly air-dried hair starts in the shower: work in a healthy blob of conditioner to smooth the hair, and let it absorb for a few minutes.
+The secret to perfectly air-dried hair starts in the shower: work in a healthy blob of conditioner to smooth the hair and let it absorb for a few minutes.
 If you have fine hair and are concerned about limp locks, only apply the conditioner to the ends.
-On the contrary, if you have thick, coarse or curly hair, don't be afraid to be heavy-handed with the conditioner near the roots to decrease fluffiness.
-While you're still in the shower, detangle from roots to ends with a wide-toothed comb.
+If you have thick, coarse or curly hair, don’t be afraid to be heavy-handed with the conditioner near the roots to decrease fluffiness.
+While you’re still in the shower, detangle from roots to ends with a wide-toothed comb.